-Let's Go to Misterland
+Let's Go To Misterland

-Created in the humble surroundings of a small home office, the characters have reached a global audience, and they appeal to today's children as much as they did to their 1970s counterparts.
-Although he died in 1988, Roger Hargreaves was still the third-best selling author of the past decade, outstripping such feted writers as Jacqueline Wilson, Terry Pratchett and John Grisham.
+Created in the humble surroundings of a small home office, the characters have reached a global audience, and they appeal to today's children as much as their 1970s counterparts.
+Despite his death in 1988, Roger Hargreaves was the third best-selling author of the past decade, outstripping such feted writers as Jacqueline Wilson, Terry Pratchett and John Grisham.

 Stephanie Flanders, daughter of the actor and singer Michael Flanders, examines the appeal of the Mr Men and how these bold, colourful drawings and simple stories continue to capture children's hearts.